 - Map and Locations

 Arizona State University's Department of Psychology has one of the best psychology advising teams in the country.
 Our advisors are here for you every step of the way — to answer questions, offer advice and to celebrate your successes.
-Watch this video to learn more about the undergraduate degrees offered by the Department of Psychology and Get Psyched!
+Watch this video to learn more about our promise to you: Psych for Life!

 Check out these advising documents:

 You can schedule an appointment with an advisor through our online appointment scheduler.
 Check out the advising calendar above to view our appointment advising hours and open advising hours.

 The Psychology Undergraduate Student Center (Advising) is located on the Tempe campus in the Psychology Building, Room 202.
 Click here for a map.

 ASU Tempe Department of Psychology majors: call or email us.
 For general questions, call 480-965-7258.
 Psychology Advising is here to assist you!

 Open advising sessions are a first come, first served basis.
 Just check in at the front desk, and you can meet with an advisor to discuss your advising questions.

 Scheduled advising appointments are 30 minutes and are encouraged for students who have an academic hold, need career/grad school planning, or have questions about academic success strategies or how to get involved at ASU and the department.
 Students can also see an advisor to learn how to transfer to ASU’s psychology degree program; inquire about research opportunities, and find out about internships.